What does it mean to be “in Christ”? How do I know if I am? The Apostle John tells us this:

 Desire for Being In/With God

 There is a work of the Holy Spirit that occurs within those who have turned away from their pre-Christ lives and believed the good news that transforms their very desires.
-When once our focus and intent was on conquering the job ladder or acquiring the material trappings that would signify our success, those things now fade.
+When once our focus and intent were on conquering the job ladder or acquiring the material trappings that would signify our success, those things now fade.
 While once we were close to obsessed with the rituals of daily gratification, be it through food or relationships or TV or social media or work or hobbies or whatever else, now these things seem, well, unimportant.

 This is no accident.
 This is Grace.
 The Holy Spirit is helping you to focus on the things of God and God Himself, as it did the Psalmist, David.
 It is safe to say that without His help, you would likely never have begun this separation from the things important to you in the past.
 The Holy Spirit in you is the enabler of you to be obedient to the instructions in the Bible directed at those in Christ, such as Colossians 3:1-11